SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/assign.md

 ===

 The plot information stored in `schl_wagp` can be used on its own, or with additional layers.

+You may notice that the plot is not displayed in Rstudio when it is stored.
 To plot the data, simply run the name of the stored object.